Dates for Winter 2018 Cohort-October 25 & November 1, 8, & 15th.

 What is the Prep Course?

-The Prep Course is a three session course held before students go to Washington, taught by a doctoral student in Political Science.
+The Prep Course is a four session course held before students go to Washington, taught by a doctoral student in Political Science.
 It's an opportunity for students to meet each other and collaborate on internship searches and trip preparation.

 Students sign a rooming contract from UC which is a standard agreement that covers their stay in the Washington Center.
 This agreement states the current rates and dates for the term, as well as the usual provisions in a dormitory lease.
 UM students agree to adhere to the UC code of conduct in this agreement, as well as authorize the room charge to be added to the UM tuition bill.